kawecz/Obsidian/polski/📗A1/📚Vocabulary/📘 Essential Polish Verbs.md

 8. Oni znają się dobrze. _(They know each other well.)_
 9. One znają odpowiedź. _(They know the answer.)_
 10. Nie znam tego słowa. _(I don’t know this word.)_

-If you want me to compile these into a downloadable file or a nicely formatted document, just let me know!